yanchao-du/checkup/backend/prisma/PATIENT_SEED_README.md

 ## Notes

-- All FINs are validated and guaranteed to be unique
+- **All FINs are validated and guaranteed to be unique**
+- **All patient names are guaranteed to be unique** (no two FINs share the same name)
+  - First 150 patients use base names from the original list
+  - Remaining 850 patients use extended names with letter suffixes (e.g., "Ana Reyes A", "Ana Reyes B")
+  - Names contain only letters and spaces - no numeric digits
 - The script requires an existing clinic and nurse user (run main seed first)
 - Patients are inserted in batches of 100 for optimal performance
-- All patients have examination date set to 2025-10-30
+- Examination dates are distributed around 6 months ago (±2 months variation)
+- HIV test required for ~25% of patients
+- TB (Chest X-ray) test required for ~10% of patients
 - Test positive rates are randomized but approximate real-world percentages